As we move forward with the new membership model and levels, this area is of critical importance for our strength and the opportunities for members.

 The current array of supports from ACS is an outgrowth of the Regional Meetings Summit held in the last decade.
 It’s time for another.
 Some topics to drive future improvement recommendations would be:

-1) Enhancing the ability of sections to host a meeting, especially smaller sections, possibly through direct financial grants from M&ED/ACS to directly assist putting on a meeting or some kind of insurance against losses that can cripple a section or board, and
+1) In this time of virtual and hybrid meeting formats, enhancing the ability of sections to host a meeting, especially smaller sections, possibly through direct financial grants, more support services from DMES/ACS to directly assist putting on a meeting, or some kind of insurance against losses that can cripple a section or board, and

 2) Addressing and raising the relative importance and visibility of regional meetings in the ACS.